al-ce/karaml/README.md

 bundle identifier of the app you want to match (read the [Karabiner docs](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/conditions/frontmost-application/) for more info). karaml will yell at you if your conditional term isn't `if` or `unless`.
-Everything that follows that's separated by a space will be interpreted by karaml as a list (yaml supports lists in keys, but Python doesn't, so use a string here).
+Every following substring separated by a space will be interpreted by karaml as a list (yaml supports lists in keys, but Python doesn't, so use a string here).

 The dictionary's values are your usual karaml map values.
 Each k/v pair represents a new map that includes the `frontmost_app_if/unless` conditional.